clyde-dev/php-sdk/README.md

 ```

-Set `isLive` to `true` when you are done testing and ready to work with the live enviroment.
-To start, leave `isLive` equal to
-`false`.
-This will make all calls to the sandbox api and not effect your store products.
+When testing, Set `isLive` to `false`(third arguement on the class contructor), and use test keys instead of live keys.
+This will allow you to test without creating active customers or contracts.
+When you are done testing, set `isLive` to `true` and use your live keys. **Note that at this point all contracts orders are considered live and valid**

 ## Methods